 Don’t Open New Accounts

 It may be tempting to open up more accounts, but this won’t do your score any good.
 Each time your credit report gets a hit from a creditor, your score is negatively affected.
-Don’t apply for new loans or credit cards while you’re trying to get a mortgage or other major loan.
+Don’t apply for new loans like auto loans or credit cards while you’re trying to get a mortgage or other major loan.

 The inquiries you’ve had over the past two years will be seen.
 If a creditor sees you’ve been shopping a lot for credit, this will look bad.

 Minimize How Much Credit You’re Using

 If you have too many open lines of credit, this will work against you.
 Creditors look at your credit utilization.
 This is calculated by adding up your credit balances and dividing it by your borrowing power.

 Your credit score suffers when you’re using too much credit.
 To a creditor, this means there’s less money to go around for a new loan or credit card.

 Get On the Phone and Negotiate